Viva Orange: Future

-In 2020, the western terminus will be extended to Highway 50 with additional stops at Highway 427 and Highway 27.
-In 2023 an additional branch at will be created at the eastern terminus between Promenade Terminal and Finch station.
+There are plans to extend the western terminus to Highway 50 with additional stops at Highway 427 and Highway 27.
+There are also plans to add an additional branch at the eastern terminus between Promenade Terminal and Finch station.

 Rapidway

 Viva Orange operates along dedicated right of way (dubbed Rapidways) between Wigwoss–Helen and Richmond Hill Centre Terminal.
 Eventually, the entire Highway 7 Corridor could be upgraded to light rail transit.